Codespace0x25/htmlPP/README.md

-Gotcha!
-We can just remove the license section entirely and leave it as “free to use” in the description without specifying a formal license.
-Here's the README adjusted:

----

 # htmlpp

 `htmlpp` is a lightweight C++ framework for building HTML pages and components with ease.
 It provides a **React-like component system** in pure C++, allowing you to construct dynamic pages, embed JavaScript, style with CSS, and organize content using reusable components.